VISHWARAJ-G/VPC-/README.md

-# Exercise 4: Deployment and Configuration of a Private Cloud in AWS
+# Ex 4: Deployment and Configuration of a Private Cloud in AWS

 ## Aim:
 To set up a Private Cloud in AWS.